 San Vicente Airport to Port Barton

-Because it’s not operational yet, we don’t know exactly how to get to Port Barton from the airport.
+We don’t know yet how to get to Port Barton from the airport.
+(We’ll be updating this as soon as we can!)
 But looking at its location, I’m guessing you can take a tricycle or motorcycle to the town proper then take a boat or jeepney from there.

 San Vicente Town Proper to Port Barton

 The easiest way to reach Port Barton from the poblacion of San Vicente (Long Beach) is by boat.
-There is a boat called Magdalena that ferries passengers to Port Barton.
-However, the schedule isn’t consistent so it would be best to consult the tourism office at least a day before your trip.
+There used to be a boat called Magdalena that ferries passengers to the poblacion from Port Barton at 9am for only P150.
+However, it is no longer operational.

 Travel time: 1 hour

 You may also travel by land.
 Unfortunately, I haven’t tried it yet so I have absolutely no clue.